New York records first US polio case in almost a decade

 Officials did not share personal details about the infected Rockland resident, but said that viral sequencing confirmed by the Centers for Disease Control and Prevention found the strain likely originated from somewhere outside the U.S.

-People infected with polio can still spread the virus even if they aren’t sick since symptoms can take up to 30 days to appear.
+People infected with polio can still spread the virus even if they are not sick as symptoms can take up to 30 days to appear.
 Symptoms include fatigue, fever, headache, stiffness, muscle pain and vomiting.
 Some polio cases can result in paralysis or death, officials warned.

 “Many of you may be too young to remember polio, but when I was growing up, this disease struck fear in families, including my own,” said Rockland County Executive Ed Day.
 “The fact that it is still around decades after the vaccine was created shows you just how relentless it is.
 Do the right thing for your child and the greater good of your community and have your child vaccinated now.”